adafruit/awesome-circuitpython/README.md

 - [Slappy.io, a browser-based IDE and REPL for CircuitPython](https://slappy.io/) - An in-browser editor designed especially for Chromebooks.
 Works on almost any computer that can run a Chromium-based browser.
 - [CircuitPython extension for VS Code](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) - A full featured extension for VS Code that downloads the latest CircuitPython bundle automatically, includes access to the serial console, and auto complete.
 - [PewPew workshops](https://pewpew.rtfd.io) - Materials, examples, libraries and hardware for running Python game programming and electronics workshops with a minimum of problems.
-- [CircuitPython Online IDE](https://urfdvw.github.io/CircuitPython-online-IDE/) - A browser based IDE for CircuitPython by River Wang
+- The CircuitPython Online IDE [Version 1](https://urfdvw.github.io/CircuitPython-online-IDE/) and [Version 2](https://urfdvw.github.io/CircuitPython-online-IDE2/) - A browser based IDE for CircuitPython by River Wang

 ## Hardware